SteveBarnett/Remixing/_thinking/in-the-mess-of-it.md

 ## Truths and Marks

 I feel like this is swirling around the First Noble Truth (there is suffering), Third Noble Truth (there is an end to suffering), and Impermanence as a Mark of Existence.
 There's no complete and final end to suffering because: everything is impermanent; there is suffering.
-But there can moment, pockets, of cessation of unsatisfactoriness.
+But there can moments, pockets, of cessation of unsatisfactoriness.

 ## Bit of a gatherup